polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 trees, the same way **[and]** allows you to.
 Below is a simple example.

 ```
+// Evaluates to false.
 or
    .:bool:false
    .:bool:false

+// Evaluates to true.
 or
    .:bool:false
    .:bool:true
 ```

-Also **[or]** will short circuit itself if it reaches a condition that evaluates to true, implying none of its conditions afterwards will be considered, since the **[or]** as a whole evaluates to true.
+**[or]** will also short circuit itself if it reaches a condition that evaluates to true, implying none of its conditions afterwards will be considered, since the **[or]** as a whole evaluates to true if _any_ of its arguments evaluates to true.

 ### [not]